dzzh/elfstatsd/README.md

 * Switch to the virtual environment by issuing `source /path/to/virtualenv/bin/activate` if you want to use it.
 If you want to install elfstatsd using your default Python, you can skip this step.
 Just make sure that your Python version is either 2.6.x or 2.7.x by running `python --version`.

 * Install dependencies.
 Daemon requires a number of other Python modules to operate.
-They are listed in `requirements.txt` and generally have to be downloaded automatically when installing the software.
-However, sometimes this does not happen and it is safer to do it manually.
-You can easily install all the required modules with [`pip`](www.pip-installer.org).
+They are listed in `requirements.txt` and can easily be installed with [pip](www.pip-installer.org).
 To do this, install pip and run `pip install -r requirements.txt`.
 (If you work with the virtual environment, pip is pre-installed there.)

 #### Building and installing RPM for RHEL 6